ldsufrpe/pysymmetry/pysymmetry-docs/docs/index.md

 ### Quick Example: Eigenvalues of a 1D Laplacian

 Let's find the eigenvalues of a 1D Laplacian operator, a common problem in physics.
-Using `pysymmetry`, we can exploit the reflection symmetry of the system to simplify the calculation.
+Using `PySymmetry`, we can exploit the reflection symmetry of the system to simplify the calculation.

 ```python
 # 1. Import the library and create the operator